Give us a call at 508-209-1972, or email us via our contact page. We'll come look at your project and provide a written work proposal.

 It may be moss, lichens, algae, fungus, or mold... or a combination of them all!
 These growths thrive in our damp seaside environment.
 Some are just unsightly, and others can cause expensive damage.

 When it’s appropriate.
-Chlorine bleach - sodium hypochlorite - occasionally has it's place in exterior cleaning, but it's just another tool in the toolbox.
+Chlorine bleach - sodium hypochlorite - has it's place in exterior cleaning, but it's just another tool in the toolbox.
 No tool is the right choice for EVERY cleaning job.
+Don't let anyone tell you otherwise.

-Many cleaning contractors and do-it-yourselfers attempt to rely upon a bleach-based solution to perform ALL aspects of exterior cleaning.
+Many cleaning contractors and do-it-yourselfers attempt to rely upon "bleach" to perform ALL aspects of exterior cleaning.
 While bleach can provide and quick "brightening" of decks or siding, it has real limitations and potential downsides, including the potential to leave chemical burns on nearby unpainted wood surfaces.

-So, while we'll use bleach when it's appropriate, our cleaning "toolbox" has many, many other tools in it as well.
+So, while we'll use sodium hypo when it's appropriate, our cleaning "toolbox" has many, many other tools in it as well.

 It can.
 Check out this video for some examples of that.
 This is why I’d never rely upon pressure alone when cleaning a wood surface.